Getting your Trinity Audio player ready... |

 Additionally, keep the following key points in mind:

-• If you’re in an overrepresented group(s), aim for a GMAT score that beats the Yale SOM median, possibly one at the top end of the mid-80% range or higher.
+- If you’re in an overrepresented group(s), aim for a GMAT score that beats the Yale SOM median.
+Look at the top end of the mid-80% range or higher.

 What’s Next?

-Thinking of applying to other top business schools like Yale School of Management?
+Thinking of applying to other top business schools similar to Yale School of Management?
 Check out this guide to GMAT scores at top MBA programs.

 Ready to take your GMAT prep to the next level?
-Try a 5-day, all-access trial of the TTP GMAT Course for just $1.
+Try a free, 5-day, all-access trial of the TTP GMAT Course.
 With personalized study plans and live, expert support, we’ve got you covered, whatever your score goal or target schools.